Rebuilding Your Credit After Bankruptcy

 There are many more easy steps you can take to improve your credit score after bankruptcy.
 If done correctly, you will see your score improve rather quickly.
 With repaired credit, you will again be able to borrow money when you need it to meet your personal or professional goals.

-To learn more about how to repair your credit and get the fresh start you need, please call Linda Bal & Associates at 630-296-5084 or toll free 800-599-2152.
+To learn more about how to repair your credit and get the fresh start you need, please call Linda Bal & Associates at 630-912-5970 or toll free at 800-599-2152.
 You can also contact our law firm online.
 Your initial lawyer consultation is free.
+We maintain offices in Itasca, Naperville, Algonquin and Rosemont (near O’Hare) for your convenience.